 - We’ve elected to open our Los Angeles and San Francisco Global Explorer+ Program, provided in collaboration with the University of California, Merced, to all students.

-- We’ve increased the number of spaces available on our newly launched Remote Program, to offer students a flexible avenue to gain summer work experience.
+- We’ve increased the number of spaces available on our Remote Program, to offer students a flexible avenue to gain summer work experience.

 - We’ve extended our new Income Share Agreement (ISA) funding option beyond the Global Accelerator Programs in New York and London.
-The availability of this is now extended to our Global Explorer+ Program this Summer, and our Remote Program.
+The availability of this is now extended to all currently available Programs.

-We have several safeguards in place to protect the integrity of Programs for students already enrolled, some of which we are extending:
+We have several safeguards in place to protect the integrity of Programs for students that are already enrolled, and those who are yet to enroll:

 We have several levels of flexibility to our Programs that can accommodate the changing circumstances and impacts of COVID-19.
 These apply across four levels: location, season, dates, and Remote participation.
 For example, if a travel ban is enacted preventing a student travelling to a given destination, we can: